RedisLabs/spark-redis/doc/streaming.md

 ```

 In this example we created an input DStream that corresponds to a single receiver running in a Spark executor.
 The receiver will create two threads pulling
 data from the streams in parallel.
-However if the data receiving becomes a bottleneck, you may want to start multiple receivers on different executors (worker machines).
+However if the data receiving becomes a bottleneck, you may want to start multiple receivers in different executors (worker machines).
 This can be achieved by creating multiple input DStreams and `union` them together.
-You can read more about about it [here](https://spark.apache.org/docs/latest/streaming-programming-guide.html#level-of-parallelism-in-data-receiving)
+You can read more about about it [here](https://spark.apache.org/docs/latest/streaming-programming-guide.html#level-of-parallelism-in-data-receiving).

 For example, the following will create two receivers pulling the data from `my-stream` and balancing the load: